14 reasons to update your website

-An important factor you should consider is the increase of usability in web design.
-Every year web standards change radically and techniques to build websites become more advanced in order to comply with the latest standards.
+An important factor you should consider is the increase in usability in web design.
+Every year web standards change radically and techniques to build websites become more advanced to comply with the latest standards.
 If your site was developed several years ago, it probably has a lot of unnecessary HTML code and may be slowing down your website loads speeds – which may, in turn, impact your ranking in the Google search results.

 Including modern techniques such as CSS coding will allow your web pages to adapt to all smartphone devices.